kmdclassic/kmdclassic-roadmap/README.md

 ## Deployment

-After building (`npm run build`), the `dist/` folder contains the static site ready for deployment to any static hosting service (Netlify, Vercel, GitHub Pages, etc.).
+After building (`npm run build`), the `docs/` folder contains the static site ready for deployment.
+For GitHub Pages, the site is automatically deployed from the `docs/` folder.